Help in Emergency Situations

 Theft or Loss of Documents and/or Money in the United States

-If you have been robbed or have lost your money and/or documents, please go to a local police station and file a police report immediately.
+If you have been robbed or have lost your money and/or documents, please go to a local police station and file a report immediately.
 Do not forget to call your bank and credit card companies to report your lost or stolen cards (ATM, credit card).

 Death of an Austrian Citizen in the US & Probate and Estate Issues